dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 console.log(b); // true
 ```

-## 3 - While loops as a javaScript for each or for some solution.
+## 3 - While loops as a javaScript for each, or for some solution.

 Another way to loop over all the contents of an array in javaScript would be to use a while loop.
 While loops have many advantages compared to the array forEach method or any other such method like array map.
 For example different expressions can be used to step an index variable that is used to get an element in an array.
 So then I can just loop over every other element in an array rather than all of them if I want.

-In addition keywords such as break and continue can be used to skip things completely which can come in handy how and then.
-Another thing about loops is that I am not defining logic in a method so I can use the return keyword in the body of the logic in the while loop if it is in the body of a function.
+In addition when using a while loop keywords such as break and continue can be used to skip things completely which can come in handy how and then.
+Another thing about loops is that I am not defining logic in a method so I can use the return keyword in the body of the logic in the while loop if it is in the body of a function to stop the loop.

 Yet another advantage is that while loops can often prove to be a little faster then array for each when it comes to benchmark testing.
+The main reason why would have to do with function calls, the array for each method as well as all of the array prototype method will end up making a lot of them when working with a large array.
+This might not be a big deal when it comes to small arrays, but if I am working with arrays that are large enough I have found a significant difference in the amount of time it takes for the array for each method to loop over all elements which odes in fact take longer when compared to a while loop.

 ### 3.1 - The basic while loop example